JimmyDuong00/docs.ottertech/content/02 Projects/Installing Windows Server 2016 on VirtualBox.md

   - virtualization
 ---
 ## Overview
 This page will show you how to download and install Windows Server 2016.
-This is a starting point where you can branch out and begin projects such as [[02.05 Deploying an Active Directory Domain Controller]].
+This is a starting point where you can branch out and begin projects such as [[Deploying an Active Directory Domain Controller]].
 ## Download the Windows ISO
 Navigate to https://www.microsoft.com/en-us/evalcenter/download-windows-server-2016